Amiitesh-tsp/Linux_Shell-cmd/Getting_Started.md

     To return to the same default directory, that is, home type in: ```cd```

    Now,\
    To take you to a unified-file system.
-Usually, Windows contains drives split up as "C:" whereas Linux does not split up the disks instead they have a unified-file system which can be accessed by " cd  / ".
+Usually, Windows contains drives split up as "C:" whereas Linux does not split up the disks instead they have a unified-file system which can be accessed by ```cd /```

     cd /